Quick Summary

 Step 1:

-Mix one tablespoon of baking soda in 500ml of water.
+Mix one tablespoon of baking soda with 500ml of water.

 Step 2: